-If you are shopping wood siding choices, you know there are many types to choose from.
-You may see cedar shingles, cedar clapboard, red cedar wood siding, thermally modified wood siding and hardwood siding.
-What’s the difference besides price?
-Significant ones: durability, higher performance, and ease of maintenance to name a few.
-These will vary greatly by wood species.
+If you are shopping wood siding, you know there are many types to choose from.
+Besides price, what's the difference?
+They can be significant: sustainability, degree of durability, long-term performance, and ease of maintenance to name a few.
+These will vary greatly by natural wood species.

 Questions you might want to ask about wood siding materials that you are considering:

-• Will I need to re-paint or refinish my wood siding?
+2. Wood Siding Maintenance: Will I need to regularly re-paint or refinish my wood siding to maintain its appearance and protect it?

-• How durable is my wood siding against termites, mold, rot, and decay?
+3. Wood Siding Durability & Longevity: How long does wood siding typically last on a home?
+How durable is wood siding for a house against termites, mold, rot, and decay?

 Quick Comparison Chart of Popular Wood Siding Materials